-Because bivalent stimuli are more challenging, researchers often incorporate them into task-switching paradigms, as the additional difficulty is particularly taxing for attentional control and working memory systems.
+Bivalent stimuli are often more challenging, as the additional difficulty imposed by the stimuli cueing multiple task-sets is particularly taxing for attentional control and working memory systems.
 As a result, these stimuli are often used to investigate situations in which working memory and attentional control systems are impaired, such as normative and atypical age-related changes (e.g., Huff et al., 2015; Tse, Balota, Yap, Duchek, and McCabe; 2010).
-For example, Huff et al. (2015) compared CVOE task-switching between young adults, healthy older adults, and older adults with very mild Alzheimer’s Disease (AD).
-Overall, very mild AD older adults committed more errors and had slower RTs relative than young adults and healthy older adults, with task performance particularly affected for switch trials compared to non-switch trials in which the task-set repeats.
-Importantly, Huff et al. (2015) compared changes in global and local costs of both errors and RTs as a function of age and AD status.
-First, global switch costs (non-switch trials versus pure trials) for errors increased as a function of both age and AD status.
-Additionally, this pattern extended to global costs of RTs, further suggesting that the requirement to keep two task-sets active placed additional burdens on working memory.
-For local costs (switch trials versus non-switch trials), however, no group differences in errors emerged, but local costs of RTs decreased across groups, suggesting that AD individuals were not as well tuned to the task-set relative to younger adults and healthy older adults.
-Thus, studies assessing switch costs with aging populations strongly suggest that working memory is critical for task-switching performance, as individuals with impaired working memory systems consistently show decreased task-switching performance versus individuals with intact working memory systems.
+For example, Huff et al. (2015) compared CVOE task-switching between young adults, healthy older adults, and older adults with very mild AD.
+Overall, very mild AD older adults committed more errors and had slower RTs versus young adults and healthy older adults.
+Importantly, global switch costs for errors and RTs increased as functions of age and AD status, suggesting that the requirement to keep two task-sets active placed additional burdens on working memory.
+Finally, local cost RTs decreased for AD individuals, suggesting that they were not as well tuned to the task-set versus younger adults and healthy older adults.
+As such, these findings strongly suggest that working memory is critical for task-switching performance, as individuals with impaired working memory systems consistently show decreased task-switching performance versus individuals with intact working memory systems.

 Predictive vs. Random Task Switching

-As noted above, previous studies have investigated the link between working memory and task-switching by comparing switch costs between younger and older adults.
-However, other factors which tax working memory systems would be expected to similarly affect switch costs.
-For example, the sequence in which task switches occur likely influences task-switching performance.
+While previous studies have investigated the link between working memory and task-switching by comparing switch costs between younger and older adults, manipulations which tax working memory systems would be expected to similarly affect switch costs.
+One factor which has been previously explored is the sequence in which task switches occur.
 First, switches can occur via a predictable pattern, such as an alternating-runs sequence (Rogers & Monsell, 1995; Huff et al., 2015).
-In an alternating-runs switch task, task changes occur as a function of run length (r), with switches occurring in r trial intervals (e.g., AABBAABB for r = 2).
+In this sequence, task changes occur as a function of run length (r), with switches occurring in r trial intervals (e.g., AABBAABB for r = 2).
 Because of the predictive nature of this sequence, participants are aware of when task-switches will occur.
-Alternatively, switches may occur at unpredictable intervals.
-Unlike predictive switching, in a random-switch sequence, the instructions for the upcoming task are unknown until participants are cued to change tasks.
+Alternatively, switches may occur randomly, such that the instructions for the upcoming trial are unknown until participants receive a cue.
 Random task switching can be further divided based on when participants receive change cues.
 In task-cueing paradigms, participants receive cues at each trial, while intermittent-instruction paradigms randomly interrupt task sequences with instructions to change (Gopher, Armony, & Greenshpan, 2000; Meiran, 1996; see Monsell, Sumner, & Waters, 2003, for a review of task-switch sequencing).
 Unlike predictive switching in which task changes occur following a set interval, random-switch sequences more closely approximate the types of unpredictable task changes that individuals encounter in their daily lives.
 Thus, compared to a predictive sequence, the use of random switching likely affords greater external validity.